 We all know that communication skills are amongst the most important skills that a security officer can possess.
 Often, we need to relay messages and information further than would otherwise be possible via verbal means.
-In order to achieve this, a security officer has a number of tools at his/her disposal, such as the mobile phone, short message service, Morse code (not so common these days) and of course, the radio.
+In order to achieve this, a security officer has a number of tools at their disposal, such as the mobile phone, short message service, Morse code (not so common these days), and of course, radio communications.

-In this article, we are going to look at some of the more basic, but all too often forgotten radio procedures required for the quick, concise and accurate transmission of information via radio.
+In this article, we are going to look at some of the more basic, but all too often forgotten radio communication procedures required for quick, concise and accurate transmission of information via radio.

 When used in radio communications, call signs can perform a number of functions.
 Their primary function is often to protect the identity of the parties involved in the radio transmission.
 However, they also serve to simplify matters when communicating between large groups of people.
 For example, can you imagine trying to communicate with someone on a first name basis when there are three people in the group all called David?
 Not to mention that it is unreasonable to expect that every person in a group remember everyone’s name.